Michał Sopoćko: Divine Mercy

-Congregation of Sisters of Merciful Jesus
+Congregation of the Sisters of Merciful Jesus

 In 1942 during World War II, Sopoćko and other professors and students had to go into hiding near Vilnius for about two years.
 However, he used the time to establish a new religious congregation, based on the Divine Mercy messages reported by Kowalska.
 After the war, Sopoćko wrote the constitution for the congregation and helped the formation of what is now the Congregation of the Sisters of Merciful Jesus.

 In an entry in her diary on 8 February 1935, (Notebook I, item 378), Kowalska had written that the Divine Mercy devotion would be suppressed for some time after her death but then be accepted again although Sopoćko would suffer for it.
 In 1959, the Vatican forbade the Divine Mercy devotion and censured Sopoćko.
 In 1965 Karol Wojtyła, then Archbishop of Kraków and later Pope John Paul II, opened a new investigation and submitted documents in 1968, which resulted in the reversal of the ban in 1978.

 After the Second World War, when the boundaries of Poland had changed so much, Sopoćko left Vilnius.
 Until 1962, he had been a professor of pastoral theology at the seminary in Białystok.
 Meanwhile, he wrote a book Miłosierdzie Boga w dziełach Jego (Mercy of God in His works) in four volumes.
 He died on 15 February 1975 in Białystok, Poland, and was buried there.
-In 1988, his remains were transferred to the Church of Divine Mercy in Białostoczek.
+In 1988, his remains were transferred to the Divine Mercy Sanctuary in Białostoczek.